ey92/notes/2668notes.md

 - religious-cultural center remains at Thebes
 - stable & more accurate record-keeping, can pin events down to the year
 - Amun priesthood begins taking over & sharing power with king
+- Senusret II-III begin teaching eldest son of elites in palace to be scribes
+    - keeps nomarchs loyal
+    - son ~ hostage
+    - prevents decentralization
+    - _Satire of the Trades_
+        - text taught in scribal education
+        - father to a son (instruction/didactic), Duakhety to Pepi
+        - hyperbole, irony, or metaphor
+        - humanistic literature:
+            - no mention kings, priests, gods, state
+            - focus is on the worker & menial tasks
+        - "I have seen many beatings<br>Set your heart on books!..."
+        - love the job more than your mother
+        - misogyny: weaver is "worse off than a woman"
+        - "See, there's no profession without a boss,<br>Except for the scribe; he is the boss"
+        - tomb paintings celebrate activities mocked by the text
+- no evidence of foreign policy
+- Crete and Kamares Ware
+    - Egyptian finds in Crete fro msame period
+    - Kamares ware at Lahun, possibly from Cretan workers
+- increased trade with Syria-Palestine
+    - painting in mastaba tomb of Khnumhotep at Beni Hasan
+- 'Montet Jar' from Byblos
+    - packed with Egyptian scarabs (pharaoh's names), jewelry
+    - credence for _Tale of Sinuhe_
+- Red Sea, Punt expeditions for incense & other exotic goods
+    - Mera Gawasis on Red Sea coast
+    - cave with boat parts, anchors, rope, box 'wonders of Punt', foreign pottery, Senusret II stela, "Osiris of the Sea" dedication
+    - Osiris' domain expanding to cover some of the Red Sea
+- collapses after Amenemhet IV

 ### Wehemmesu Amenemhet I
 - "repeater of births" or "renaissance"